skalenetwork/sgxwallet/README.md

 Voila!
 You should see the "SGX Server started" message.

-## Start, stop and upgrade sgxwallet.
+## Start, stop and upgrade sgxwallet

 As any docker-compose application sgxwallet is super easy to use.